• Hash256

 Full list: https://github.com/satoshilabs/slips/blob/master/slip-0044.md

-This is useful in hardware wallets, where you can have a single seed and use it for holding a variety of different coins.
+This is useful in hardware wallets (e.g. Trezor), where you can have a single seed and use it for holding a variety of different coins.

 m/44'/0'/0': Account (hardened)

-This allows you to create separate accounts for funds.
-The default account is 0'.
+The third level allows you to create separate accounts for funds.

-For example, you can use the same seed yet still create separate “pots” for receiving payments.
-The coins in these separate accounts will never be mixed.
+For example, you can create separate "pots" from the same seed, and the coins in these separate accounts will not be mixed.

-Tip: You could obviously create many different accounts at various indexes at this level.
+You could obviously create many different accounts at random indexes at this level.
 But to keep recovery simple, a wallet should create accounts in sequential order, and not create a new account if a previous one has not been used.

 m/44'/0'/0'/0: Change